vinay-kumar-bendu/new-clinic/RENDER_QUICK_START.md

 ## 🚀 Quick Fix for Memory Error

-The memory error occurs because Angular SSR builds are very memory-intensive.
-Here's the solution:
+The memory error occurs because Render is running `npm run start` which starts the Angular development server (`ng serve`).
+This is very memory-intensive and not for production.

-## Solution: Use Client-Only Build
+## Solution: Use Production Server

 ### Step 1: Update Build Command in Render